Marker Logo

 this page online

 and Waterfront.
-Marker was at the intersection of Fourth Street and Alice Street, on the left when traveling north on Fourth Street.
+It was at the intersection of Fourth Street and Alice Street, on the left when traveling north on Fourth Street.
 Touch for map.
 Marker was in this post office area: Oakland CA 94607, United States of America.

-We have been informed that this sign or monument is no longer there and will not be replaced.
+We have been informed that this marker is no longer there and will not be replaced.
 This page is an archival view of what was.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-Autocar Sales & Service Co. (here, next to this marker); C.L.
+At least 8 other markers are within walking distance of this location: Autocar Sales & Service Co. (here, next to this marker); C.L.
 Greeno Pacific Coast Headquarters (a few steps from this marker); United Grocers Ltd. Warehouse (within shouting distance of this marker); Western States Grocery (within shouting distance of this marker); Prime Smoked Meats (within shouting distance of this marker); Former Safeway Headquarters (about 300 feet away, measured in a direct line); S&W Fine Foods Warehouse (about 300 feet away); Saroni Wholesale Sugar & Rice (about 400 feet away).
 Touch for a list and map of all markers in Oakland.

 Related marker.
 Click here for another marker that is related to this marker.
 Replacement Western States Grocery Marker